anamicallef/RepData_PeerAssessment1/PA1_template.md

 ##Are there differences in activity patterns between weekdays and weekends?

-Create a new factor variable in the dataset with two levels Â´weekdayÂ´ and Â´weekendÂ´ indicating whether a given date is a weekday or weekend day.
+Create a new factor variable in the dataset with two levels ´weekday´ and ´weekend´ indicating whether a given date is a weekday or weekend day.

 ```r